Numerically Investigating the Emergent Cyclic Inflation Scenario: Summary and Future Directions

 \section{Summary and Future Directions}

-We have demonstrated in this paper a viable emergent cyclic model of inflation which relies on two major assumptions: (i) There exists some mechanism that can induce a bounce in the early universe as the energy approaches Planckian values.
+We have demonstrated in this paper a viable emergent cyclic model of inflation which relies on two major assumptions: (i) There exists a robust mechanism that can induce a smooth bounce in the early universe as and when the energy density approaches Planckian values.
 Our model only relies on the existence of a bounce mechanism; the details of the mechanism are not really important, we used a loop quantum cosmology motivated bounce for technical simplicity, but one is free to envision other avenues. (ii) The cosmological constant is not a constant but instead should be thought of as a scalar field(s) dependent potential that has the ability to shift between positive and negative values.
-Although this aspect did not enter our investigations as we were primarily interested in the emergent and inflationary regime, this is relevant to provide a graceful exit from the CI phase, see~\cite{BKM-exit} for details.
-The other assumptions of our model, namely that in the ``beginning'' ($t\ra -\infty$) the patch of universe under consideration contained both massive and massless excitations interacting with each other via scattering and decay processes, can hardly be called an assumption, as it is what one normally expects.
-We also indeed require a smooth/isotropic enough patch to begin our evolution but this requirement is very similar to the standard inflationary model.
-If the patch under consideration is not smooth or isotropic to begin with, it simply won't lead to an universe like ours, so one needs to find a patch that does work.
-The advantage with the ECI scenario, as in inflation, is that once the patch is smooth and isotropic to activate the FLRW cosmology and entropy growth, the universe becomes more homogeneous and more isotropic with every passing cycle.
+Although this aspect did not enter our investigations as we were primarily interested in the emergent and inflationary regime, this is relevant to provide a graceful exit from the CI phase.
+The reader is referred to~\cite{BKM-exit} for details, also see~\cite{Piao:2004me}.
+The only other assumption of our model, namely that in the ``beginning'' ($t\ra -\infty$) the patch of universe under consideration contained both massive and massless excitations interacting with each other via scattering and decay processes, can hardly be called an assumption, as it is what one normally expects.